alexeyqu/devpost-corpus/README.md

 ## About the corpus

 Data is stored in SQLite database (planning to switch to Redis) and is crawled with Scrapy framework.
+Project descriptions in corpus are splitted by sentences, tokenized and have POS-tags (currently only English descriptions) where appliable.

 Currently (as of 11 Oct 2018) there are 99665 project pages, 11171 of them are marked as winners.